gradle/gradle/subprojects/docs/src/docs/release/notes.md

 incremental compilation with these tools.
 Please see the “Incremental Java compilation” section in “New and noteworthy” for more information.

-The `maven-publish` and `ivy-publish` have been improved in this release.
+The `maven-publish` and `ivy-publish` plugins have been improved in this release.
 When using the `maven-publish` plugin, dependency exclusions specified when consuming dependencies are now translated to the published POM when publishing in Maven format.
 The `ivy-publish` plugin is continuing to expand and support more of Apache Ivy's extensive configuration options.
 In this release it is now easier to specify the `branch` attribute for Ivy publications and to specify arbitrary “extra info”.